-The purpose of the IHSW-C is to assist members in their goal to lead healthy, independent, and productive lives to the fullest extent possible; promote the full exercise of their rights as citizens of their community, State, and Country; and promote the integrity and well-being of their families.
+Brief Waiver Description.
+In one page or less, briefly describe the purpose of the waiver, including its goals, objectives, organizational structure (e.g., the roles of state, local and other entities), and service delivery methods.
+The purpose of the In-Home Supports Waiver for Adults (IHSW-A) is to assist members in their goal to lead healthy, independent, and productive lives to the fullest extent possible; promote the full exercise of their rights as citizens of their community, State, and Country; and promote the integrity and well-being of their families.
 Services are provided with the goal of promoting independence through the strengthening of the member's capacity for self-care and self-sufficiency.
-The IHSW-C is a service system centered on the needs and preferences of the members and supports the integration of members within their communities.
-In addition to other eligibility requirements, to be eligible for services funded through the IHSW-C a person must reside in the home of a family member or friend, his or her own home, and have critical support needs that can be met through a combination of non-paid, non-waiver, and State Plan resources available to the member, and with Home and Community-Based Services (HCBS) waiver resources that are within the annual limit.
+The IHSW-A is a service system centered on the needs and preferences of the members and supports the integration of members within their communities.
+In addition to other eligibility requirements, to be eligible for services funded through the IHSW-A a person must reside in the home of a family member or friend, his or her own home, and have critical support needs that can be met through a combination of non-paid, non-waiver, and State Plan resources available to the member, and with Home and Community-Based Services (HCBS) waiver resources that are within the annual limit.

-The Developmental Disabilities Services (DDS) of the Oklahoma Department of Human Services (DHS), through an Interagency Agreement with the Oklahoma Health Care Authority (OHCA), the State's Single Medicaid Agency, operates the IHSW-C for individuals with an intellectual disability.
+The Developmental Disabilities Services (DDS) of the Oklahoma Department of Human Services (DHS), through an Interagency Agreement with the Oklahoma Health Care Authority (OHCA), the State's Single Medicaid Agency, operates the IHSW-A for individuals with intellectual disabilities.
 This waiver provides services and payment for those services that are not otherwise covered through Oklahoma's Medicaid State Plan, hereinafter referred to as SoonerCare.
-In-Home Supports

-Waiver for Children services, when used in conjunction with non-waiver SoonerCare services and other generic services and natural supports, provide for the health and developmental needs of members who otherwise would not be able to reside in a home or community-based setting.
+In-Home Supports Waiver for Adults services, when used in conjunction with non-waiver SoonerCare services and other generic services and natural supports, provide for the health and developmental needs of members who otherwise would not be able to reside in a home or community-based setting.
 The Waiver is operated on a statewide basis.
 Case Management (CM) services are provided as Targeted Case Management by employees of DHS/DDS.
 DHS/DDS Case Managers are located in offices throughout the state.
 These Case Managers assure that members are assessed and their needs are identified and documented and also coordinate the Personal Support Team (Team), as described in Appendix D-1:c, for each member.